 Recent research that has applied the MCA in the water resources field includes river basin management [11]; reservoir operations [12]; planning or irrigation [13]; and water quality and ecosystem impacts [14].
-In this study, the MCA has been chosen as the primary assessment tool to assess the potential value of a wide range of alternatives e.g. structural Best Management Practices (BMPs) because it allows a wide range of assessment criteria to be considered in qualitative and quantitative form.
-It also does not require a potential benefit that exists outside of a market to be expressed in monetary forms (unlike cost benefit analysis).
+In this study, MCESC software has been developed and applied for identifying the best stormwater control measure in Malaysian construction sites using Visual Basic 6 as a development tool.
 Multi criteria analysis process based on Ref.
 [15] was adopted in this study.